 You are here

 My research tends toward two distinct areas: popular music and politics in the twentieth century, and aesthetics and criticism in nineteenth-century Europe.
-My dissertation, “Managing the Crisis: Music, Neoliberalism, and the Popular Avant-Garde in Britain, 1975–84,” uses four case studies to explore how free improvisers, performance artists, punk bands, and dub producers both reacted against and ambivalently drew on blossoming Thatcherite ideologies in the process of traversing fine-arts and mass-popular formations: in creating what I call a “popular avant-garde.”
-Putting musicology into dialogue with art history and political theory, I complicate existing theories of the avant-garde by considering the 1970s dissolution of the post-war settlements in relation to the emergence of neoliberal artistic criteria like DIY and risk-taking, and a widespread political ethos based in entrepreneurship.
+My dissertation, “Managing the Crisis: Music, Neoliberalism, and the Popular Avant-Garde in Britain, 1975–84,” uses four case studies to explore how free improvisers, performance artists, punk bands, and dub producers both reacted against and ambivalently drew on burgeoning Thatcherism in the process of traversing fine-arts and popular formations, creating what I call a “popular avant-garde.”
+Putting musicology in dialogue with art history and political theory, I complicate existing theories of the avant-garde by considering the 1970s dissolution of the post-war settlements in relation to the emergence of neoliberal artistic criteria like DIY and risk-taking, and a political ethos based in entrepreneurship.

-In 2012, I earned the M.A. in the Humanities from The University of Chicago.
+In 2012, I earned the M.A. in the Humanities from the University of Chicago.
 Prior to graduate school, I completed the B.M. in Music Education at Susquehanna University, and briefly attended the Mary Pappert School of Music at Duquesne University.
-My research has recently been supported by the Deutscher Akademischer Austauschdienst and the Westfield Center for Historical Keyboard Studies.
-I have presented at numerous conferences, including the national meeting of American Musicological Society, the biennial meeting of the North American British Music Studies Association, and Music and Moving Image at New York University.
-My reviews have been featured in such forums as Metal Music Studies, the Newsletter of the Westfield Center for Historical Keyboard Studies, and Sounding Out!.
+My research has recently been supported by the Deutscher Akademischer Austauschdienst, the Westfield Center for Historical Keyboard Studies, and a Don M. Randel Teaching and Research Fellowship.
+I have presented at numerous conferences, including the national meeting of American Musicological Society, the biennial meeting of the North American British Music Studies Association, and Music and the Moving Image at New York University.
+My reviews have been featured in such fora as Metal Music Studies, the Newsletter of the Westfield Center for Historical Keyboard Studies, and Sounding Out!.
 Before coming to Cornell, I worked as an editorial assistant for Grove Music Online, and as a music educator.